SIGN UP FOR OUR NEWSLETTER

 The goals for this grant program are:

-• Expand career pathways to jobs in California State Parks and public lands.
-Address key access barriers faced by underrepresented communities.
+• Broaden and expand career pathways to jobs in California State Parks and public lands

 Meet the 2024-2026 Career Pathways Grantees: